-Nepal with travel to the districts
+Nepal with travel to the districts and the field travel cost will be borne by project.

 Institutional Arrangement

 The consultants will be working under overall guidance of Assistant Country Director, EECDRM unit of UNDP, and under direct supervision of CDRMP NPM, Programme Analyst of EECDRM and in close consultation with DRM Advisor as well as Senior Programme Officer Emergency Preparedness and Response and Early Recovery.
 However, the Programme Officer: M&E, Communication & KM of CDRMP will be the day-to-day focal point for the evaluation team and will: